GoatXYZ/vigilant-carnival/notes/npcs.Archmage Kaelas.md

 - **Woven Fate (1/day):** After seeing a creature for 1 round, he can impose *Disadvantage* on all saving throws for 1 minute (WIS save DC 22 negates)

 ### **Notable Equipment:**
-- **Glass Eyes of the Pale Moon:** See invisible, true sight to 120 ft, grant immunity to blindness and gaze attacks
+- **[[Glass Eyes of the Pale Moon|items.Glass Eyes of the Pale Moon]]:** See invisible, true sight to 120 ft, grant immunity to blindness and gaze attacks
 - **Stellar Grimoire:** His spellbook is a bound constellation—cannot be stolen or destroyed by physical means
 - **Ring of Veiled Echoes:** Stores 3 counterspells/day and mimics voice of anyone he has heard